Try This Creamy Avocado Shake to Jumpstart Your New Year

 Embrace the world of Ayurveda with these healthy recipes.

-The new year calls for embracing a new way of thinking—and healthy recipes to go with it.
-Enter Ayurveda, which is the core of Indian cuisine and a school of thought based on the five elements of nature: air, water, space, fire, and earth, that then go on to form “doshas” or energies that circulate in our bodies.
-It is believed that these doshas affect everything from our physical (skin, hair, nail type) to mental makeup (emotions and moods).
-This is the premise of Ojas: Modern Recipes and Ancient Wisdom for Everyday Ayurveda by Copenhagen-based author Nira Kehar that’s due for a second print this year.
+How does Ayurveda work, exactly?
+This school of thought is based on the five elements of nature—air, water, space, fire, and earth—that form doshas, or energies, that circulate in our bodies.
+Ayurvedic practitioners and adherents believe that these doshas affect everything from our physical attributes (skin, hair, nail type) to mental makeup (emotions and moods).
+This is the premise of Ojas: Modern Recipes and Ancient Wisdom for Everyday Ayurveda by Copenhagen-based author Nira Kehar.

-“Seasonality of ingredients plays an integral role in Ayurveda where each season offers its own bounty, so there is a drink for every kind of weather,” Kehar says.
+“Seasonality of ingredients plays an integral role in Ayurveda,” Kehar says.
+“Each season offers its own bounty, so there is a drink for every kind of weather.”
 In Ojas, she translates Ayurvedic principles into everyday dishes and drinks that “heal from within and energize.”

-Indian Ayurvedic texts classify weather into six different seasons: vasanta (spring), grishma (summer), varsha (monsoon), sharad (autumn), hemanta (fall-winter) and shishira (winter), and then talk about the foods to be had and forbidden during this period.
-For example, during fall-winter, it prescribes sour and salted foods, during monsoons the diet should be predominantly sour and so on.
+Indian Ayurvedic texts classify weather into six different seasons: vasanta (spring), grishma (summer), varsha (monsoon), sharad (autumn), hemanta (fall-winter) and shishira (winter).
+They talk about the foods to be had and forbidden during each period.
+For example, in fall-winter, Ayurvedic teachings prescribe sour and salted foods, the diet should be predominantly sour during monsoons, and so on.

-Kehar feels that cookbooks don’t focus much on drinks, but for her, she needed to keep them different to suit every season.
-Her recipes work a lot with ginger, an Ayurvedic staple known for its many health benefits including immunity boosting, and uses it in every drink in her cookbook.
+Kehar believes that many cookbooks don’t focus enough on beverages, and it was important to her to include drinks recipes to suit every season.
+And so, she works a lot with ginger, an Ayurvedic staple known for its many health benefits including immunity boosting, and uses it in every drink in her cookbook.

 “Yes, it’s winter, but no, you don’t need to only slow-sip on warm ginger tea throughout the day,” she says.
 “I wanted to find delicious ways to incorporate Ayurveda in our lives.”

-Two of those ways you can find below, including a Prune and Avocado Shake and a Grapefruit and Tamarind tea.
+Consider Kehar's recipes for this prune and avocado shake, and her grapefruit and tamarind tea.
 “Prunes can do wonders for your digestion, and help prevent diabetes and lower the cholesterol,” Kehar says.
 “The heat, bitterness and tanginess of grapefruit and tamarind make them perfect for the cold season, and all the vitamin C in this drink is a much better alternative to taking vitamin supplements.”

 Prune and Avocado Shake